BonhamLab/LabWebsite/protocols/onboarding.md

 You can test if this works by entering `ssh tufts_username@login.pax.tufts.edu`
 #### Helpful directories on the cluster
 Once you have access to the Tufts HPC, you can access your personal directory within the Bonham Lab folder at `/cluster/tufts/bonhamlab`.
-This is a good plae to store data/results for personal projects.
+This is a good place to store data/results for personal projects.
 - The shared bin (`/cluster/tufts/bonhamlab/shared/`) also contains helpful directories with conda environments, apptainer containers, bioinformatics tools (`bin`) and biobakery databases ( `databases`)

 Troubleshooting: